Tryon Street station: Location

 Tryon Street station is located at the intersection of Trade and Tryon Streets, in Uptown Charlotte.
 Surrounding Independence Square is 101 Independence Center, 112 Tryon Plaza, 121 West Trade, Bank of America Corporate Center, Charlotte Marriott City Center, One South at The Plaza, and Thomas Polk Park.
-Other nearby landmarks and popular destinations include: 129 West Trade, 200 South Tryon, BB&T Center, Blumenthal Performing Arts Center, Charlotte Mecklenburg Library, Discovery Place, Fifth Third Center, First Citizens Plaza, Ivey's Hotel, Johnston Building, Overstreet Mall, and the Truist Center.
+Other nearby landmarks and popular destinations include: 129 West Trade, 200 South Tryon, 200 South College, Blumenthal Performing Arts Center, Charlotte Mecklenburg Library, Discovery Place, Fifth Third Center, First Citizens Plaza, Ivey's Hotel, Johnston Building, Overstreet Mall, and the Truist Center.

 Artwork

 The Sculptures On The Square, dedicated on November 27, 1995, are a suite of four large bronze sculptures that monumentalizes the forces that have shaped the development of Charlotte and are located at each corner of the intersection of Independence Square.
 Created by American sculptor Raymond Kaskey, each figure, weighing approximately 5,000 lbs, is mounted on a tall granite column approximately 20 ft tall.
 Commerce, represented by a gold prospector, alludes to the Carolina Gold Rush and the foundation of the Charlotte U.S. Mint in 1835.
 The prospector is depicted emptying his pan onto the head of Alan Greenspan, a former Chairman of the Federal Reserve, symbolizing Charlotte's transition into a major financial center.
 Industry, depicted as a female millworker with a child at her feet, symbolizes the flourishing mill industry Charlotte once had, as well as the role of child labor in the era before federal labor laws protecting children from factory work.
 Transportation, represented by an African American male, portrayed with strength and dignity resting on his knees and with a hammer in his hand, a reference to the men who built the rail lines and thus transformed the city's economy.
 The number 1401, inscribed on the statue, represents engine 1401, also known as Charlotte, a steam locomotive that used to pull trains through the city.
 Future, is a depiction of a mother holding her child up in the air in a sort of playful embrace.
 The flowering branch at the bottom edge is dogwood, North Carolina's state flower.
 A hornet's nest, a long-standing symbol of Charlotte referencing the city's tenacity and resilience in the face of adversity, is from a rumored story of General Cornwallis calling the city a hornets nest of rebellion, during the American Revolution.

 Il Grando Disco (also known as The Grand Disc), dedicated on October 2, 1974, was created by Italian sculptor Arnaldo Pomodoro.
 Located in front of One South, is a large, bronze coin-shaped sculpture containing a contrast of a smooth golden exteriors and a rougher, darker interior.
-It was commissioned and gifted to the city by Hugh McColl, a former Chairman and CEO of Bank of America.
+It was commissioned and gifted to the city by Hugh McColl, a former chairman and CEO of Bank of America.